thepriceisright/verswell-commerce/README.md

 2. Select the `Vercel Solutions` scope.
 3. Connect to the existing `commerce-swell` project.
 4. Run `vc env pull` to get environment variables.
-5. Run `pmpm dev` to ensure everything is working correctly.
+5. Run `pnpm dev` to ensure everything is working correctly.
 </details>

 ### Connecting to your Swell store